railsuser2014/openobject-doc-book-en/2/2_4_Leads/2_4_Leads.rst

     So you can import and export such lists as partners, sales opportunities, accounting entries, products and price lists.

-There are other methods of importing leads automatically or semi-automatically:
+There are other methods of generating leads automatically or semi-automatically:

+* through a Contact Form on your Website;

-* Using the Outlook or Thunderbird plugin to insert new leads directly from an e-mail client when a salesperson sees promising e-mails,
+* Using the Outlook or Thunderbird plugin to insert new leads directly from an e-mail client when a salesperson sees promising e-mails ,

 * Using the e-mail gateway for each incoming e-mail from a certain address (such as info@mycompany.com) which allows you to create a lead automatically from the contents of the e-mail,

 * Using OpenERP's XML-RPC web-services to connect to a form on your website.

-These different methods are described in the next CRM chapter, :ref:`ch-crm`.
+These different methods are described later in this book.

 Organizing leads
 ****************